-Maharao Kishor Singh of Kota Performs the Lamp-Waving Ceremony of Brijrajji the Night before Krishna's Birthday
+Maharao Kishor Singh of Kota Performs the Lamp-Waving Ceremony of Brijnathji the Night before Krishna's Birthday

-Artist/maker unknown, India
+Artist/maker unknown, Indian

-LabelThis painting is one of a series that probably totaled more than thirty works, each showing in careful detail the king of the city of Kota, Maharao Kishor Singh (ruled 1819–27), performing in one of the yearly festivals held for his personal deity, Brijrajji.
-A form of the god Krishna, Brijrajji is closely associated with Brijnathji, who is another incarnation of Krishna and considered the protective deity of Kota.
-Here Brijrajji is envisioned as a small metal statue adorned with sumptuous pearl regalia.
+This painting is from a series that portrays Maharao Kishor Singh (ruled 1819–27) performing in one of the yearly festivals held for his personal deity, Brijrajji, a form of the god Krishna.
+Here Brijrajji is envisioned as a small, metal statue adorned with sumptuous pearl regalia and seated in a palace‑like altar.
 The king, shown as the god’s attendant, wears the simple garment and shaven head of a Brahman priest, retaining only his pearl necklaces and bangles as indicators of his royal rank.
-In his hands he holds a tray with a fire that he waves before the god in a circular movement, one of the principal Hindu rites of devotion called arati.
+Ornaments and clothing, therefore, indicate that while both are royal, the god is the true ruler and the king his attendant.

 * Works in the collection are moved off view for many different reasons.
 Although gallery locations on the website are updated regularly, there is no guarantee that this object will be on display on the day of your visit.